geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 To prepare for Azure Active Directory, you must first download and install the Microsoft Online Services Sign-In Assistant, and then you must install the Windows Azure Active Directory PowerShell Module.

-1. On the LON-DC1 VM, in Internet Explorer, open a new tab and then enter the following URL in the address bar: **http://aka.ms/t01i**   <br/>
+1. On the LON-DC1 VM, in Internet Explorer, open a new tab and then enter the following URL in the address bar: **https://aka.ms/AA6zxrs**   <br/>

     ‎This will take you to the **Microsoft Download Center** for the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW.**

+2. On the pop-up notification window that appears at the bottom of the screen asking whether you want to run or save the 32 bit .msi file, select **Cancel**.

-2. Scroll down on the page and under **Microsoft Online Services Sign-In Assistant for IT Professionals RTW**, verify that English is selected as your **Language,** and then select **Download**.
+3. Since you want to install the 64 bit .msi file, scroll down on the page and under **Thank you for downloading Microsoft Online Services Sign-In Assistant for IT Professionals RTW**, select **click here to download manually**.

-3. On the **Choose the download you want** page, select the **en\msoidcl_64.msi** check box, and then select **Next**.
+3. On the **Choose the files that didn't download** page, select the **msoidcli_64bit.msi** check box, and then select **Try again**.

 4. If a notification bar appears at the bottom of the page indicating that Internet Explorer blocked a pop-up from www.microsoft.com, select **Allow once**.

-5. In the notification bar that appears at the bottom of the page asking whether you want to Run or Save the setup program from the Download Center, select **Run**.
+5. In the notification bar that appears at the bottom of the page asking whether you want to run or save msoidcli_64bit.msi from the Download Center, select **Run**.

 6. In the **Microsoft Online Services Sign-in Assistant Setup** wizard, select **I accept the terms in the License Agreement and Privacy Statement**, and then select **Install**.